How to wash your hands

 To prevent illnesses, other times that call for handwashing include:

-• Before, during, and after preparing food, as well as before eating
+• Before, during, and after preparing food, and before eating

 • Before and after attending to a wound